trilemma-dev/SwiftAuthorizationSample/README.md

 entry in its info property list will have.
 Every time the project is built, the `PropertyListModifier.swift` build script includes a requirement that the app have a minimum version of the current version being built.
 This requirement is also used by `SecureXPC` so this means older versions of the app can't communicate with newer versions of the helper tool.
-By updating helper tool, you'll be preventing attackers from subverting your security fix by running an older version of your app and then exploiting it as before in order to communicate with the helper tool.
+By updating the helper tool, you'll be preventing attackers from subverting your security fix by running an older version of your app and then exploiting it as before in order to communicate with the helper tool.

 ## Determining a Helper Tool's Install Status